mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - **Zone Redundant Gateways**: can setup VPN Gateways & ExpressRoute gateways in zone-redundant config
         - ultra extreme resiliency and HA - with physical and logical separation within a region
         - use different resources (Gateway Stock Keeping Units SKUs) & use standard public IP addresses instead of basic Public IP addresses
+            - essentially select the type of VM & bandwidth... it can handle

 ### Azure ExpressRoute
+- a different kind of vnet gateway
 - Extend on-prem network to MSFT cloud datacenter with private connection - connection is called "ExpressRoute Circuit"
 - can connect offices, datacenters, etc. Each connection has its own expressroute
 - connectivity can be from any-to-any IP VPN network, a point-to-point Ethernet network, or Virtual cross-connection through a provider